 Basic course dealing with the formation, physical, chemical, colloidal, and biological properties of soils.
 Special emphasis is given to soil conditions that affect plant growth and crop yields.
-Laboratory experience in texture, structure and fertility.
+Laboratory practice in texture, structure and fertility.
+(1.1)

 AG 132 Field Crop Science 1